View previous topic :: View next topic |

 The kit wheels are a bit shallow.

-They didn't use the wing air cleaners either that are in the kit.
+They didn't use the bat wing air cleaners either that are in the kit.
 They used two circular red Purolator housings.

 They used a three speed manual, not the auto.